Minestom/minestom.net/docs/thread-architecture/thread-safety.md

 ### Methods

-Additionally to the fields, you need to way to manage your flow control so two methods are not called at the exact time which is likely to break every non-thread-safe program (race-condition).
+In addition to the fields, you need to way to manage your flow control so two methods are not called at the exact time which is likely to break every non-thread-safe program (race-condition).
 Thread synchronization happens thanks to the help of locks, those are mechanisms that will make the current thread waits until someone tells him that he can now open the door and close behind him.

 The JVM is again here to the rescue with the `synchronized` flag or the low-level `Object#wait/notify()` methods.
 There are also higher-level tools such as `CountDownLatch`, `Phaser`, and even some handy safe collections to replace your non-thread-safe ones! `ConcurrentHashMap`, `CopyOnWriteArrayList`, `ConcurrentLinkedQueue`, and a lot of other ones available in your [JDK](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/package-summary.html).